Keratosis pilaris occurs when dead skin cells clog hair follicles, leading to skin discomfort, rough feeling bumps, and redness.

 Keratosis pilaris may have a genetic link.

 A study published in Molecular Medicine Reports found that keratosis pilaris is an autosomal dominant-inherited disease passed down from parents to their children.
-Children with parents that have certain genetic polymorphisms have a 50 percent chance of inheriting the condition.
+Children with parents who have certain genetic polymorphisms have a 50 percent chance of inheriting the condition.6

 6. Age